Wrestling: Bert Waterman

 Waterman Earns Michigan Wrestling Hall of Fame Honors 1978

 Sadly, by the early 1990s the Yale wrestling program was “hanging by a thread.”
 While other wrestling programs in the Ivy League flourished (Harvard, Cornell, Princeton, Brown, Penn), Yale’s program floundered.
 The pressures of Title IX and apathy from the administration could not be overturned, even by the legion of loyal Yale wrestling alumni, who offered to pay for the program.
-Finally in 1991 the varsity intercollegiate program at Yale was deprioritized and ultimately demoted to “club status.”
-The proud 91-year history of Yale collegiate wrestlers was laid to rest that year.
+Finally in the spring of 1991 the varsity intercollegiate program at Yale was “deprioritized and demoted to club status.”
+The proud 91-year old history of Yale collegiate wrestlers was laid to rest.
+The program returned to intramural, where it all started.

 Bert Waterman Memorials